Independent Auditor’s Report

 To the Members of Ontario College of Teachers

-We have audited the accompanying financial statements of the Ontario College of Teachers, which comprise the balance sheet as at December 31, 2014, and the statement of operations and cash flows for the year then ended, and the related notes, which comprise a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Ontario College of Teachers, which comprise the balance sheet as at December 31, 2016, the statements of operations and changes in members' equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

 Management is responsible for the preparation and fair presentation of these financial statements in accordance with Canadian accounting standards for not-for-profit organizations, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.